awaldow/openapi-to-terraform/README.md

     * [inputAssemblyPath] = path to dll to search for RevisionAttribute-d actions and generate revisions json file

     If you want to generate a file with revisions, download [openapi-to-terraform.Extensions]() and use the RevisionAttribute on your controller actions to define the revisions to include the action in via an int[].
 Eventually, you will be able to define the revisions array on the controller itself if you just want to control revisions for the whole controller.

+    Currently, due to implementation, the API dll must include a reference to Microsoft.OpenApi.Readers; once the AssemblyLoadContext is better understood we can remove this restriction but for now LoadFromAssemblyPath fails because it's looking for dependencies present in the CLI project in the DLL, and if they don't exist you'll get an error